THE EDGARMAY’s

 Reimagining and revitalizing the historic Foundry Building and investing in our future.

-These images are renderings of the Connector multi-purpose building and the revitalized historic Foundry Building.
+These images are renderings of the Annex multi-purpose building and the revitalized historic Foundry Building.
 The adaptive reuse of the building will promote year-round recreational opportunities for the greater Springfield region.

 Project Benefits